Modern Slavery and Human Trafficking Statement

 3.4 The University recognises that it has a legal duty of care with respect to safeguarding and has put appropriate procedures in place in relation to this.
 The Safeguarding Policy (and associated Safeguarding Procedure) provides details of the necessary steps to be taken should allegations be raised of harm or abuse (including human trafficking) against children or vulnerable adults.

-4. Procurement and supply chains
+4. Procurement and Supply Chains

 4.1 Public sector procurement is governed by the Public Contracts Regulations 2015 (PCR 2015) that implement the EU procurement Directives (Directive 2004/18/EC) – often referred to as “the public procurement rules”.
 These apply to certain procurements with a total value over a specified threshold.
 They also require that contracts are awarded in accordance with certain standard procedural rules (e.g., on timescales for the contracting process, information that potential suppliers should provide; and the basis on which bids may be assessed).
-This legal framework requires contracting authorities to award certain contracts, whether these are subject to the procurement rules or not, in line with EC Treaty principles, including the principles of non-discrimination, equal treatment, transparency, procedural fairness, mutual recognition and proportionality.
+This legal framework requires contracting authorities to award certain contracts, whether these are subject to the procurement rules or not, in line with EC Treaty principles, including the principles of non- discrimination, equal treatment, transparency, procedural fairness, mutual recognition and

-4.2 In accordance with the procurement rules, it is therefore necessary to ensure that ethical issues are relevant to the subject matter of the contract and consistent with the University’s procurement policy based on value for money.
-This excludes public bodies from considering within the procurement process how companies providing the goods and services manage their business generally, beyond relevant legal obligations such as on health and safety and employment.
+4.2 In accordance with the procurement rules, it is therefore necessary to ensure that ethical issues are relevant to the subject matter of the contract and consistent with the University’s procurement policy based on value for This excludes public bodies from considering within the procurement process how companies providing the goods and services manage their business generally, beyond relevant legal obligations such as on health and safety and employment.
 Ethical considerations that are relevant to the subject matter of the contract may arise where there is a risk to the University from a supplier being unable to deliver the product or service on time and of sufficient quality due to say insufficient health and safety provisions for its employees.
 If a clear link can be established between poor conditions of employment and the ability or motivation of an employee to maintain required quality standards, this will be relevant to the delivery of services or manufacture of products.

-practices for the acquisition of goods, services and building works.
-We have integrated modern
+4.3 The University’s Responsible Procurement Strategy 2022-2027 outlines our principles and practices for the acquisition of goods, services and building works.
+We have integrated modern slavery into the University’s terms and conditions for purchase Suppliers are required to:

 a.
-Comply with the UK Modern Slavery Act 2015 and all other applicable laws regarding anti-slavery and human trafficking.
+Comply with the UK Modern Slavery Act 2015 and all other applicable laws regarding anti- slavery and human trafficking.

 b.
 Maintain their policies to ensure compliance.